nicmackenzie/epl-football-stats/README.md

 - Form input validation.
 - Toggle between light and dark modes.
 - Favorite a club and get its information on initial page load.
+- Display premier league table on initial load if no club is set as favorite.

 ### App functionality